 In 2017 Kassey turned thirteen.
 Where did all the time go.
 We were seeing the same changes with Kassey as we did with her Mom, Koko.
 Stiffness, difficulty doing stairs and getting into vehicles.
 Old dog hair, fading out to blonde in patches.
 Eyes getting blue with cataracts.
 Fear of thunder.
 Just because we have been down this road before, it does not make it any easier.

-Kassey at twelve
+Kassey at fifteen